-While many people are making New Year’s resolutions to get healthy or take up a new hobby, making a resolution to put yourself in a better financial position & purchase a home is a rewarding resolution.
+While many people are making New Year’s resolutions to get healthy or take up a new hobby, making a resolution to put yourself in a better financial position & purchase a home could be the most rewarding resolution of them all!
 Whether you’re hoping to buy your first home, downsize to a smaller home, or you’re just ready to relocate to a new city or neighbourhood, these resolutions can help you get there.

 1. Improve Your Credit Score